somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 In this section we briefly describe how Humio uses Kafka.
 Then we discuss how to configure Kafka.

+{{% notice note %}}
+Make sure to not apply compression inside Kafka to the queues below.
+Humio compresses the messages when relevant.
+Letting Kafka apply compression as well slows down the system and also adds problems with GC due to use of JNI in case LZ4 is applied.
+Setting `compression.type` to `producer` is recommended on these queues.
+{{% /notice %}}

 ## Queues

 Humio creates the following queues in Kafka: